gkswamy98/pillbox/README.md

 # pillbox 💊
-Contains PyTorch implementation of the AdVIL, AdRIL, and DAeQuIL algorithms.
+Contains PyTorch implementation of the MIMIC(Replay Estimation), AdVIL, AdRIL, and DAeQuIL algorithms.

 ## Setup
 To install dependencies, run:
 ```bash
 conda env create -f environment.yml
 ```

+In addition, for mimic (replay estimation), there were some added packages all listed in the req.txt file.
+After creating the conda environment, install those necessary in that file [where necessary] to run this algorithm

 ## Running Experiments
 To train an expert, run: